jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 4. *Automation*.
 Use runbooks and RPA technology to automate repetitive tasks.
 5. *User interface*.
 Allows IT operations teams t interact with the platform and quickly identify issues and apply corrective actions.

-Our work focuses on points 1)-3).
+For 2019, our work focuses on points 1)-3).

 ## Challenges

-The challenges of operationalising AI are not limited to the understanding of deep learnign or machine learning algorithms.
+The challenges of operationalising AI are not limited to the understanding of deep learning or machine learning algorithms.
 Major challenges are related with software engineering, access and processing of large amounts of distributed data, model management, updating, deleting and training models on specialized GPUs and hardware, composition of workflows for orchestrating parallel jobs, and the visual management of models, workflows, and results.

 ## Huawei Cloud
-Our cloud has planet-scale technical requirements with an [microservices](https://en.wikipedia.org/wiki/Microservices) architecture composed of hundreds of services.
+HC, or Huawei Cloud, has planet-scale technical requirements.
+It has a [microservices](https://en.wikipedia.org/wiki/Microservices) architecture composed of hundreds of services.
 They are distributed over thousands of hosts in many geographical regions and operate with an availability higher than [five nines](https://en.wikipedia.org/wiki/High_availability).

-Our system monitors Huawei Cloud which is build on top of [OpenStack](https://docs.openstack.org/), an opensource cloud operating system.
+It was build on top of [OpenStack](https://docs.openstack.org/), an opensource cloud operating system.
 OpenStack controls large pools of compute, storage, and networking resources throughout tens of datacenters.
-The base services are predominantly written in Python and Java running on Linux.
+The base services are predominantly written in Python and Java, and run on Linux.

 Huawei Cloud is one of the largest and fastest growing platforms in the world.
 It has a strong presence throughout the world with over 40 availability zones located across 23 geographical regions, ranging from Germany, France, South/Central America, Hong Kong and Russia to Thailand and South Africa.

-There are three properties that make platforms such as Huawei Cloud far more difficult to monitor and troubleshoot:
+There are three properties that make platforms such as Huawei Cloud far more difficult to monitor and troubleshoot when compared to other distributed systems:
 1. Amount of data and relationships which O&M teams need to analyze.
 2. Due to its distributed nature and complexity, system data has a low signal to noise ratio.
 3. Since many different subsystems interact together, semantically reconciliating data is difficult.

-The strongest challenge for cloud architecture is design and operational complexity.
+The strongest challenge is its architecture design and operational complexity.
 Cloud deployments comprise thousands of geographically distributed services and microservices.
-Key building block components which require a close monitoring include:
+These key building block components require a close monitoring:

 + [API Gateways](https://microservices.io/patterns/apigateway.html) (e.g., [Kong](https://konghq.com))
 + [Load Balancers](https://en.wikipedia.org/wiki/Load_balancing_(computing) (e.g., [HAProxy](http://www.haproxy.org))